The Astrology Podcast

 CB: Yeah, I can’t even imagine.
-I’m still waiting on Nag Hammadi types of discovery of like the lost works of like Nechepso and Petosiris.
+I’m still waiting on Nag Hammadi types of discovery of like the lost works of like Nechepso and Petosiris is what I’m still banking on.
 Aiming too high.

 DG: I think, yeah, keep living the rest of your life.
 It’d be lovely If we did find such a text, but I don’t know, I don’t know.

 CB: All right, I will not quit my day job.
-So what are some things that this chart lists that make it unique in terms of as a deluxe horoscope?
-What are the things that it lists?
+So what are some things that this chart lists that make it unique?
+As a deluxe horoscope, what are the things that it lists?

 DG: Well, it has quite a lot of both astronomical and astrological information, and I’ll just go through some of the highlights, I guess.
-It’s got a lot of listing of dignities including the house ruler, what we know is, I don’t know, the domicile ruler or sign ruler.
-Yeah, the terms or bounds ruler, [unintelligible 59.19], which assigns each degree of zodiacal sign to one of the seven heavenly bodies, the triplicity ruler.
+It’s got a lot of listing of dignities including the house ruler, what we know as the domicile ruler or sign ruler, the terms or bounds ruler, Monomoiria, which assigns each degree of zodiacal sign to one of the seven heavenly bodies, the triplicity ruler.
 It also lists Dodecatemoria, which associates either 12 or 13 equal divisions of each sign of the zodiac with zodiacal sign.
 It has fixed stars that are co-rising with the planets, the [unintelligible 59.51] And one of the most interesting things from my perspective is it has seven so-called planetary lots that are described in Paulus Alexandrinus.
 I mean, those are some of the main components of this horoscope.